News

 I am generally interested in situated, spoken dialogue, both as an object of study in and of itself and for building interactive machines that might finally work.
 A lot of my work tries to give systems incremental, live processing ability and interactive responsiveness.
 Furthermore, these models of human interaction and improvements in interactive technologies should be applied to build a more equitable world, so, wherever possible the end applications are in education and health.

-I am an Associate Professor of Human-Computer Interaction in the Department of Computer Science at the Computational Foundry (School of Mathematics and Computer Science) at Swansea University and researcher in the Human-centred computing research group (FIT lab) .
+I am an Associate Professor of Human-Computer Interaction in the Department of Computer Science at the Computational Foundry (School of Mathematics and Computer Science) at Swansea University and researcher in the Human-centred computing research group (FIT lab) and Intelligent Robotics group.
 Since 2019 I have been co-president, with Ellen Breitholtz, of the excellent SemDial workshop series.

 Also, for UK Higher Education staff in particular, please support your union UCU.